xiechenpku/PHBS_TQFML/Project/Report.md

             data15.append(j)
         return data15

 After that, we need to deal with nominal and ordinal features.
-In my opinion, there are talented and normal pro players.
+In my opinion, there are talented and normal players.
 But we can not rank heroes(Champs).
 Given that Faker, the world's top Middle lane player, choose a hero, I do not think I can beat him whatever hero I choose.
 Therefore, we treat player as ordinal variables by applying **get_dummies**.
 Meanwhile, Champs were transformed into nominal numbers by using **LabelEncoder**

 And here is one drawback: Since we do not have any infomation about **new** heroes and players, we can not use the model when **new palyers** join the league or **new Champs** were created.

-the clean data look like this:
+The clean data look like this:

 ![clean_data](https://github.com/xiechenpku/PHBS_TQFML/blob/master/Project/images/clean_data.png)